 The maximum aggregate annual remuneration of Non-Executive Directors is subject to approval by the shareholders in general meeting.
 The shareholders have determined at a general meeting held on 9 March 2010 the maximum aggregate remuneration amount to be \$350,000 per year.
-The Directors have resolved that the cash fees payable to non-executive directors for all Board activities are \$185,000 per year plus, where required, superannuation guarantee contributions of 9% per annum where required by legislation.
+The Directors have resolved that the cash fees payable to non-executive directors for all Board activities are \$185,000 per year plus, where required, superannuation guarantee contributions of 9% per annum as required by legislation.
 Additionally, and subject to shareholder approval, non-executive directors may receive an annual allocation of ordinary shares in the company.
-That allocation shall be \$A 30,000 (\$US 21,949, 2015: \$US 22,569) worth for the Chairman and \$A 20,000 (\$US 14,633, 2015: \$US 15,046) for each non-executive director.
+That allocation shall be \$A 30,000 (\$US 22,998, 2016: \$US 21,949) worth for the Chairman and \$A 20,000 (\$US 15,332, 2016: \$US 14,633) for each non-executive director.